Enforce Email Verification Using a Post-Login Action or One-Time Password in Auth0

 Method 1: Deny Access to Unverified Users with a Post-Login Action

 This approach is best for forcing existing, unverified users to verify their email on their next login or for database connections that use a verification link.
-A custom Post-Login Action checks the user's verification status and denies access if the email is not verified, resending the verification email in the process.
+A custom Post-Login Action checks the user's verification status and denies access if the email is not verified, then resends the verification email.

 - Navigate to Actions > Library in the Auth0 Dashboard.